freerange/site/soups/blog/show-and-tell-24.snip.markdown

 Rob C presented a couple of slides from the "Education for Engineers" talk he recently gave at [Swanseacon][swanseacon].

 He showed us a slide that illustrates a traditional course outline: lots of lectures upfront, a big gap before testing the students and then another gap before publishing the results.
+This all feels at odds with the agile software development approach he's trying to teach; so he's been tweaking the course structure accordingly.

-Rob's been been tweaking the format of the courses he teaches to try to give students a more realistic understanding of what to expect when developing software in the real world.
-He's been shortening the feedback loops by testing more frequently.
-He's trying to manage the increased overhead of marking by encouraging pair programming and making use of automated checks to ensure that assignments are of a suitable standard by the time that a person gets to look at them.
+One of the first things he tried was to shorten the feedback loops by testing more frequently throughout the year, rather than leaving it to the end.
+This sounds positive although it did greatly increase the time required to mark all the tests.
+They've tried to reduce this time by encouraging pair programming (thereby halving the number of submissions) and by automating the process where possible.
+They would automatically test that the code would compile, the code coverage met a certain threshold and that any application tests would pass.
+Passing these automated tests should give some confidence that the code is in a reasonable state to be checked by a human.

 He's also experimented with getting rid of lectures completely.
 He made all the course material available online and made himself available as much as possible.
-This didn't quite work out as many students didn't make use of his availability.
+Unfortunately it sounds as though this didn't quite work out as many students didn't make use of his availability.

 He's planning more changes for the coming year.
 He's thinking about ensuring that each student/group uses some kind of project management tool that he can use to check progress.
 There was even a suggestion of taking screenshots of this software over time to visualise how things are changing.

-I think it's great that Rob's tweaking the courses to help the students get a feel for what it might be like to work in industry.
+I think it's great that Rob's tweaking the courses to try to give students a more realistic understanding of what to expect when developing software in the real world.

 [swanseacon]: http://swanseacon.co.uk/